In this article:

 Can improper sleep cause dehydration?

 Body water level and sleep are interconnected.
-During sleeping, around 1 liter of water is lost through humidity in breathing, making you feel dehydrated upon waking up.
+During sleep, around 1 liter of water is lost through humidity in breathing, making you feel dehydrated upon waking up.

 Is dehydration common in Alzheimer’s disease?

 An aspect of Alzheimer’s disease causes significant and severe memory loss.
-Patients with this disease may forget to eat or drink fluids.
-They can become seriously malnourished and dehydrated as a result.
+Patients with this disease may forget to eat or drink fluids and thereby become seriously malnourished and dehydrated over time.

 Also, patients with Alzheimer’s disease are on several prescription medications that include cholinesterase inhibitors and antipsychotic drugs, which can cause fluid loss.